retailnext/ember-bem-helpers/README.md

 Thanks!
 ------------------------------------------------------------------------------

-This addon is based on the great addon [ember-cli-bem](https://github.com/nikityy/ember-cli-bem) by @nikityy.
+This addon is based on the great addon [ember-cli-bem](https://github.com/nikityy/ember-cli-bem) by [Nikita Gusarov](https://github.com/nikityy).

 License